-67. Require an acoustical study to determine appropriate insulation and window specification requirements for new residential homes on lots adjacent to Highway 68 and on estate lots included in present or future airport noise contours outlined in Figures 2.14 and 2.15.
+67. Require an acoustical study to determine appropriate insulation and window specification requirements for light in the second new residential homes on lots adjacent to Highway 68 and on estate lots included in present or future airport noise contours outlined in Figures 2.14 and is is require pressed in the second second second second

-68. Require developer to disclose noise information in this EIR and the recommended acoustical study to prospective buyers so that they are aware of the short-term annoyance impacts of airport operations, the long-term impacts of airport and vehicular noise sources, and the potential mitigation measures available through appropriate building techniques.
+68. Require developer to disclose noise information in this EIR and the recommended acoustical study to prospective buyers so that they are aware of the short-term annoyance impacts of airport operations, the long-term impacts of airport and vehicular noise sources, and the potential mitigation measures available through appropriate building techniques. ang pangang sa 医海豚菌属额的 、含め、酸白酸合物